james-elicx/codspeed-zig/README.md

 To make sure your integration is fully working, you have to implement all these hooks:
 - start_benchmark: Call this when the benchmark starts, to start measuring the performance.
 - stop_benchmark: Stop measuring the performance after the benchmark stopped.
-- current_benchmark: Provide metadata about which benchmark was executed.
+- executed_benchmark: Provide metadata about which benchmark was executed.
 - set_integration: Provide metadata about the integration.

 ## Run tests